Is Paying an Annual Fee for a Credit Card Worth It?

 These cards don’t come with great rewards or benefits, but they give you a chance to establish a positive payment record on your credit reports.
 Don’t expect to be showered with points or get valuable travel perks, because they aren’t the most exciting cards.
 They’re meant to help you get your credit on track.

 There are regular, unsecured credit cards with annual fees that are meant for people without the best credit.
-A good example is the Deserve Classic Mastercard (Review), which has a $39 annual fee.
-It’s a pretty simple card, but Deserve, the issuer, will look at an expanded set of criteria when you apply, giving you a better chance of approval.
+A good example is the Capital One QuicksilverOne Cash Rewards Credit Card (Review), which has a $39 annual fee.
+It’s a pretty simple rewards card, but Capital One, the issuer, designed it for people with about average credit (you may be approved even with poor credit scores, depending on other factors).

 And, of course, you can also find unsecured cards with no annual fees for average credit.
 But you might have a more difficult time being approved for these, compared to cards with fees.